Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Linearization of the individual models

 \subsection{Linearized model of the rigid body}

 Equation \eqref{eq:NE_short_g_projected} is evaluated at equilibrium:

 with

-Equation \eqref{eq:NE_short_g_equilibrium} shows that the equilibrium of the system depends on the acceleration $[\mathbf a]_{\mathcal R_i}$ and on the direct dynamics model $[\textbf{D}_P^{\mathcal B}]_{\mathcal R_b}$ of body $\mathcal B$ which includes the following parameters: mass, matrix of inertia, position of the center of gravity $B$ relatively to point $P$.
+Equation \eqref{eq:NE_short_g_equilibrium} shows that the wrench applied to $\mathcal B$ at equilibrium depends on the DCM $\mathbf P_{b/i} (\mybar{\boldsymbol\theta}^{\mathcal B})$ and on the direct dynamics model $[\textbf{D}_P^{\mathcal B}]_{\mathcal R_b}$ of body $\mathcal B$, which can be an LFT of the following parameters: mass, matrix of inertia, position of the center of gravity $B$ relatively to point $P$.
+This observation induces that the internal wrenches of the multibody system may be LFTs of these parameters, which will be of importance when linearizing the model of revolute joint in Section \ref{sec:4_linearization_joint}.

 Equation \eqref{eq:NE_short_g_projected} is linearized around the equilibrium: